deakjahn/flutter_dropzone/README.md

 It will *not* function on the latter, the view will simply return an error text instead of a drop zone.
 Use `if (kIsWeb)` from
 `import 'package:flutter/foundation.dart'` to only use it in Flutter Web.
 Still, the same app will still compile to Android and iOS, without the usual `dart:html` errors (this is what federated plugins are for).

+There is a convenience function, `pickFiles()` on the controller returned by the view.
+It simply opens the usual File Open dialog in the browser and lets the user pick some files.
+It has nothing to do with the drag-and-drop operation (although it is the other possible way to select files) but by putting it into the web side of a federated plugin we can make sure it doesn't hurt the compilation on other platforms.